Top whistleblower software for EU Directive 2019/1937 compliance #

 The price difference between €49/month and €5,000+/year is not explained by the Directive’s requirements.
 It is explained by sales teams, enterprise packaging, AI features that no compliance officer asked for, and the assumption that “compliance software” can be priced like enterprise SaaS.

-Six of the eight platforms on this list do not publish their pricing.
+Many platforms on this list do not publish their pricing.
 You have to fill out a form, get on a call, sit through a demo, and then — maybe — receive a quote.
 For a tool that does what a spreadsheet could do (badly), this is absurd.

 If you are evaluating platforms, focus on three things: